PeptideFox

 Why not just BPC-157 alone?

-You can run BPC-157 alone — it has the stronger individual evidence base¹ and many people see meaningful improvement from it.
+BPC-157 runs as a standalone — it has the stronger individual evidence base¹ and many people report meaningful improvement from it.
 But BPC-157's primary effect is vascular: it signals blood vessel cells to sprout new capillaries and restores blood flow to starved tissue (angiogenic signaling¹ ³).
 Blood supply is necessary for healing, but not sufficient.

 What BPC-157 doesn't do well is direct cell organization.
 Repair cells, blood vessel cells, and skin cells all need to physically move into the injury site and arrange themselves into functional tissue rather than scar.
 That's the TB-500 side of the bet: support the cell-movement machinery that repair depends on (actin-binding repair signal⁴).